 Using your hot tub in the evenings can provide you with some of the most magical moments you’ll experience.
 But you don’t want to be doing it in the pitch dark or under a naked fluorescent light.
 You don’t need to spend a lot of money to create a welcoming environment with some well thought out lighting.
 Whether you string lights overhead or use underlighting to create an indirect, muted source, lighting can transform a space.
 There are also plenty of very effective solar powered options available on the market that can eliminate the need for having to rewire your backyard.

 Hopefully, this list will get you thinking about how to decorate around your hot tub.
-For more information, download a free buyer’s guide.
+For more information, download a free buyer’s guide, or visit us at our London hot tub store.